Policy S2: The Requirement for Masterplans or Other Design and Development Frameworks

 - to provide high levels of permeability within, to and from the site through safe and attractive pedestrian and cycle routes: and

-- to contribute to well-being both within and adjacent to the site by the provision and maintenance of green infrastructure for the enjoyment of residents, employees and the public, ensuring access for all, especially those with special needs.
+- to contribute to well-being both within and adjacent to the site by the provision and maintenance of green infrastructure for the enjoyment of residents, employees and the public, ensuring access for all.

 4.24 The importance of the preparation of a masterplan for major development sites and that any such masterplan should demonstrate the highest standards of sustainability was emphasised in views received during the 2017 pre-submission public consultation.
 Further comments were received during the 2019 consultation and these have been taken into account in presenting this revised version of Policy S2.
 What is proposed is a nuanced approach that takes account of the particular characteristics of each site and its impact on Our Neighbourhood.